FREQUENTLY ASKED QUESTIONS

 10. How are the competitions for FLAS awards decided?

 Each center has a review and selection committee that evaluates and ranks applicants.
 Undergraduate and graduate student applications for the Academic Year FLAS are ranked separately and not in competition with each other.
 The Summer FLAS competition draws from both undergraduate and graduate students in the same pool.
-In addition, financial need is considered, according to new guidelines set by the U.S. Department of Education.
+In addition, financial need is considered, according to guidelines set by the U.S. Department of Education.

 11. Is a FLAS Fellow allowed to work during the award period?

 Academic Year FLAS Fellows are required to be enrolled as full-time students.
 Summer FLAS Fellows must be enrolled in intensive language study during the summer award period.
 (See below for details.)
 Graduate FLAS Fellows may be permitted to undertake limited, related employment during their FLAS Fellowship.
 Students seeking to undertake additional work related to their FLAS Fellowship should contact the appropriate FLAS-granting center for guidance.
 Undergraduate students who receive FLAS cannot work as non-exempt student workers at the University of Pittsburgh during the term of their fellowship.